web-id-fr/druid/README.md

     Route::get('/', [HomepageController::class, 'index'])->name('homepage');
 ```

+## Customizing menu items

+You can customize the menu items to add more attributes.
+Here's how to do it

+1. Override the `'menu_items_relation_manager' => \Webid\Druid\Filament\Resources\MenuResource\RelationManagers\ItemsRelationManager::class,` in the `config/cms.php` file.

+Then you have two ways to update the database schema :

+1. Update the current migration to add the new fields in the `menu_items` table.
+2. Create a new migration to add the new fields in the `menu_items` table.
+You can also create a new model and override the `'menu_item' => \Webid\Druid\Models\MenuItem::class,` model in the `config/cms.php` file.

 ## Scheduled Commands

 Dru^ID comes with a scheduled command that check if articles have status scheduled_published and publish them if the publication date is reached.